Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Hocking Hills, Ohio things to do

-We have featured the top hikes in Hocking Hills – but there are two more trails that we want to mention for visitors who have time to add more hikes to their trip plan.
+We have featured the top hikes in Hocking Hills based on our personal experience.
+However, there are two trails that we want to mention for those who want to add more hikes to their trip.

 Big Spring Hollow Falls

 An out-and-back 1.2-mile roundtrip hike, Big Spring Hollow is one of the lesser-visited Hocking Hills hikes.
-The highlight of the hike is one of the tallest waterfalls in the park – but it only flows in the spring and after rain…which means it can be a muddy trek to get there.
+The highlight is one of the tallest waterfalls in the park – but it only flows in the spring and after heavy rain…which also means it can be a muddy trek to get there.

-The trailhead is not marked; use this link to Google Maps for parking – then go across the street, cross the bridge and turn right to find the trail.
-The trail is also used by horses and the area is frequently used by rock climbers.
+The trailhead is not marked; use this map for parking – then go across the street, cross the bridge and turn right to find the trail.
+The path is also used by horses and the area is frequently used by rock climbers.

 Rockbridge State Nature Preserve

 MAP.
 Rock Bridge – a 100-foot-long natural arch bridge – is one of the cool things to see in Hocking Hills, Ohio.
-It is one of the largest natural bridges in the state.
-In total, there are about 3 miles of moderately difficult hiking trails at the Rock Bridge Nature Preserve.
-In addition to the natural bridge, after rain and in the spring, there is a waterfall, too.
-Dogs are not permitted on the trails.
+In total, there are about 3 miles of moderately difficult trails at the Rock Bridge Nature Preserve.

 Trail over a bridge, Hiking Hocking Hills in Ohio

-We have covered everything you need to know for Hocking Hills hiking – but we have just a few final tips for your trip to the park.
+We have covered everything you need to know for Hocking Hills hiking – but have some last honest advice for your trip to the park.

 More Things To Do at Hocking Hills